-Altitude sickness (called soroche in Bolivia) is something travelers often underestimate, especially at high altitude extremes, as in La Paz and other popular tourist attractions on the Altiplano (Lake Titicaca, Oruro, Tiahuanaco, Copacabana, Potosi).
-Below you'll learn about altitude sickness symptoms, how to prevent altitude sickness, remedies, medicines some people use.
+Altitude sickness (called soroche or sorojchi in Bolivia) is something travelers often underestimate, especially at high altitude extremes, such as in La Paz and other popular tourist attractions on the Altiplano (Lake Titicaca, Oruro, Uyuni, Tiahuanaco, Copacabana, Potosi).
+Below you'll learn about altitude sickness symptoms, how to prevent altitude sickness, remedies, and medicines some people use.
 These are some things you can do to ensure altitude sickness doesn't spoil your trip.